If you are on this page, you must have noticed a strange rise in the number of people you are following, and you’re very sure you never chose them.

 One: Handing Apps Linked to Instagram

-In this day and age on the Internet, one can give authorization to other apps.
-This power puts the apps in a place they can easily gain access to your apps and in this case, Instagram.
+In this day and age, on the Internet, one can give authorization to other apps.
+This power puts the apps in a place where they can quickly gain access to your apps and, in this case, Instagram.

-This section will guide you on how to strip the apps off their authorization.
-Since it is impossible to do it on the app, the steps given should be followed on the website.
+This section will guide you on how to strip apps of their authorization.
+Since you are unable to do it on the app, the steps given should be followed on the website.

-- On your desktop’s or laptop’s browser, visit Instagram’s website.
+- On your desktop or laptop’s browser, visit Instagram’s website.

 - Enter your login credentials to open your account.
 Successful login should display your home screen and the latest feeds.

-- On the pop-up menu that shows, click on ‘Apps and Websites’.
-The apps that have authorization over your account will be shown under the ‘Active’ tab while those whose authorization expired show under the ‘Expired’.
+- On the pop-up menu that shows up, click on “Apps and Websites.”
+The apps that have authorization over your account will be shown under the ‘Active’ tab, while those whose authorization expired show under the ‘Expired.’

 - Just to be safe, remove all the listed apps.
-At this moment, your account’s security is more important than their authority.
+Your account’s security is now more critical than their authority.

 Two: Changing your email address and password